Char Data Type (Visual Basic)

 The first 128 code points (0–127) of Unicode correspond to the letters and symbols on a standard U.S. keyboard.
 These first 128 code points are the same as those the ASCII character set defines.
 The second 128 code points (128–255) represent special characters, such as Latin-based alphabet letters, accents, currency symbols, and fractions.
 Unicode uses the remaining code points (256-65535) for a wide variety of symbols, including worldwide textual characters, diacritics, and mathematical and technical symbols.

 Visual Basic does not convert directly between Char and the numeric types.
-You can use the Asc or AscW function to convert a Char value to an Integer that represents its code point.
-You can use the Chr or ChrW function to convert an Integer value to a Char that has that code point.
+You can use the Asc, AscW Functions to convert a Char value to an Integer that represents its code point.
+You can use the Chr, ChrW Functions to convert an Integer value to a Char that has that code point.

 If the type checking switch (Option Strict Statement) is on, you must append the literal type character to a single-character string literal to identify it as the Char data type.
 The following example illustrates this.